-- Schedule 3: This needs to be included if you’re claiming certain credits, such as the foreign tax credit, a credit for child care and dependent care expenses, education credits, credits for contributions to retirement accounts or residential energy credits.
+- Schedule 3: This needs to be included if you’re claiming certain nonrefundable credits, such as the foreign tax credit, a credit for child care and dependent care expenses, education credits, credits for contributions to retirement accounts or residential energy credits.
+Other payments and refundable credits also get reported on Schedule 3.
 It also details more forms to submit depending on additional credits you want to claim.

 Your head may be swimming with all of these add-ons to the basic 1040 form — especially since each schedule lists its own additional forms to include.
 Credit Karma Tax® can help you determine which additional forms you need to complete based on the deductions and credits you claim, as well as on your income sources.Learn how to use Credit Karma Tax®